PrestoPalette/PrestoPalette-Packaging/Fedora/README.md

 ```

 ## Installing from unofficial copr PPA into a Centos Docker image
-This is here for historical purposes.
-The copr repository still exists, but you should try to use the official repositories mentioned above.

-Fedora copr is an [un-official PPA available here](https://copr.fedorainfracloud.org/coprs/dagostinelli/prestopalette/)  It is still automatically maintained.
-It pulls the source code from github and automatically rebuilds.
+The Fedora copr build is an [un-official PPA](https://copr.fedorainfracloud.org/coprs/dagostinelli/prestopalette/)  The PPA is still maintained because it is useful as a build server.
+Whenever code is checked into PrestoPalette's github repo, the build pulls the source and rebuilds it automatically and let's us know when something is wrong.
+(The automatation is not yet 100%.
+It sometimes does need to be manually triggered)

 ```
 yum install -y epel-release yum-plugin-copr